Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond

-In \fig{fig:BBH-RAPIDITY}, we present the rapidity distribution of the Higgs boson in bottom quark annihilation up to NNLO (left panel) and matched to NNLL (right panel).
+In \fig{fig:BBH-RAPIDITY}, we present the rapidity distribution of the Higgs boson in bottom quark annihilation up to NNLO (left panel) and to +NNLL (right panel).
 The asymmetric band is obtained by taking the envelope of maximum(minimum) deviation from the central scale according to the seven-point scale variation.
-On the fixed order side, the NLO gets a correction of similar size to LO, which gets further increased at NNLO by $9.3\%$ compared to NLO in the central rapidity region.
-In the higher rapidity region, the behavior is different where NLO gets negative correction of about $50\%$ compared to LO, whereas on the other hand, the NNLO gets positive correction of about $27\%$ of NLO.
+On the fixed order side, the NLO gets a correction of similar size to LO, which gets further increased at NNLO by $9.3\%$ compared to NLO in the central rapidity region (at $y=0-1.6$).
+In the higher rapidity region (at $y=2-4$), the behavior is different where NLO gets negative correction up to $50\%$ compared to LO, whereas on the other hand, the NNLO gets positive correction up to $27\%$ of NLO.
 The corresponding scale uncertainties are respectively \uncert[+62.9]{-53.9} at LO, \uncert[+22.0]{-31.1} at NLO, and \uncert[+1.7]{-20.0} at NNLO in the central rapidity region.
-In the resummed case, the convergence is faster with NLL getting a correction $73\%$ compared to LL whereas NNLL gets a further increment of $10.1\%$ compared to NLL in the central region.
-Corresponding corrections at the higher rapidity ($y=3.6$) region are $-50.5\%$ and $11.1\%$ respectively.
+In the resummed case, the convergence is faster with +NLL getting a correction $73\%$ compared to +LL whereas +NNLL gets a further increment of $10.1\%$ compared to +NLL in the central region.
+Corresponding corrections at the higher rapidity ($y=3.2$) region are $-31.7\%$ and $8.6\%$ respectively.
 The scale uncertainty does not improve compared to the FO, a behavior which is also seen in the neutral and charged DY productions \cite{Das:2023bfi}.